AnvilM/mcp-php-boilerplate/README.md

 The bootloaders are executed in the following order:

+1. **EnvironmentBootloader**
+   Loads environment variables from the `.env` file in the project root.

-1. **InfrastructureBootloader**
+2. **InfrastructureBootloader**
-   Configures core infrastructure components, including the PHP-DI container and environment variables.
+   Configures core infrastructure components, including the PHP-DI container and service providers.

-2. **ApplicationBootloader**
+3. **ApplicationBootloader**
    Initializes the MCP server and other application-level components.

 Additional bootloaders can be inserted at appropriate positions in the sequence as the application evolves.